TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 15/Proverbs 15.13.md

 ---

-A glad heart maketh a cheerful countenance; But by sorrow of heart the spirit is broken.
+A glad heart makes a cheerful face; but an aching heart breaks the spirit.